 - There are only three locations for “Proxy Location”.
 Select the location closest to you.

 - Finally, copy and paste both the Username and Password from the Anveo window to the OBi window.
 Once completed, click on “Submit” in the OBi window.

 - You will be taken back to your OBi Dashboard and your OBIHAI device will refresh its configuration.
 You may need to refresh the OBi Dashboard a couple of times until the device shows as fully registered.
 For me, it initially showed as “Registered” then switched to “Retrying Registration.”
 I gave the OBIHAI device a couple of minutes to reload its configuration then I refreshed the OBi Dashboard.
 It then showed as “Registered.”

 - Next, we need to direct calls coming into our telephone number to our OBIHAI device (our SIP device).
 From your Anveo account.
 Hover over “Phone Numbers” and select “Manage Phone Numbers.”

 - Select “edit” next to the applicable number.

 - OPTION 1: You can “Select “SIP/ATA device connected.”
 This will deliver the call to the device without any special handling.
 If there is no answer, the call will simply disconnect.
 OPTION 2: My recommendation is to use the “Use Call Flow” option.
 Anveo’s default call flow will detect whether the call is a FAX or a normal call and direct it appropriately.

-- Once you have saved the options, you should now be able to receive, and place calls on the device you just configured.
+- Once you have saved the settings, you should now be able to receive, and place calls on the device you just configured.